ambient-innovation/ai-django-core/docs/features/mail.md

 The ``get_recipient_list()`` method fetches the recipients based on the action we are looking at right now.

-Because we might get mixed results (mostly, not but just to show what is possible), we overwrite the method ``get_email_from_recipient()`` to be able to handle simple email addresses as a string or user objects.
+Because we might get mixed results (mostly not, but just to show what is possible), we overwrite the method ``get_email_from_recipient()`` to be able to handle simple email addresses as a string or user objects.
 If you pass only strings, overwriting this method can be omitted.

 We add a sanity check in the ``is_valid()`` method to be sure that nobody tries to create emails like this without an action being set.

 Finally, we add the action to the context data ``get_context_data()`` so the `MyFancyMail()` class can use it.